halfmvsq/entropy/README.md

 Entropy requires C++20 and build generation uses CMake 3.24.0+.

 ### Operating systems
 Entropy builds on Linux, Windows, and macOS.
-Specifically, it has been built on the following OS versions:
+It is currently tested on the following:

 * Ubuntu 22.04 (with gcc 12.2.0)
 * Windows 8.1, 10, and 11 (with MSVC++ 17.3.4)
+* macOS 13.1, Apple Silicon arm64 architecture (with clang 15.0.4)
 * macOS 10.14.6, Intel x86_64 architecture (with clang 11.0.0)
-* macOS 13.0.1, Apple Silicon arm64 architecture (with clang 15.0.4)

 ### External libraries
 Please download and install these libraries: